sbmlteam/libsbml/src/compress/00README.txt

    3. ioapi.h
    4. iowin32.c
    5. iowin32.h
-   6. unzip.c
+   6. unzip.c*
    7. unzip.h
-   8. zip.c
+   8. zip.c*
    9. zip.h

+Files with * have been modified from their original versions of MiniZip 1.0.1e in order to address compilation warnings on some platforms.

-Also, zip/unzip specific code in zipfstream.h and zipfstream.cpp in this directory are based on the following files in MiniZIp version 1.0.1e.
+Also, zip/unzip specific code in zipfstream.h and zipfstream.cpp in this directory are based on the following files in MiniZip version 1.0.1e.

    1. minizip.c
    2. miniunz.c